cloudogu/gitops-playground/README.md

 # gitops-playground

-Creates a complete GitOps-based operational stack on your Kubernetes clusters:
+Creates a complete GitOps-based operational stack that can be used as an internal developer platform (IDP) on your Kubernetes clusters:

-* Deployment: GitOps via Argo CD with a ready-to-use [repo structure](#argocd)
+* Deployment: GitOps via Argo CD with a ready-to-use [repo structure](#argo-cd)
 * Monitoring: [Prometheus and Grafana](#monitoring-tools)
 * Secrets Management:  [Vault and External Secrets Operator](#secrets-management-tools)
 * Notifications/Alerts: Grafana and ArgoCD can be predefined with either an external mailserver or [MailHog](https://github.com/mailhog/MailHog) for demo purposes.